romainligneul/igt-toolbox/README.md

 Then, you are ready to go.

-## convert your data to the appropriate information
+## convert your data to the appropriate format

 The toolbox requires that IGTdata is converted in a Matlab structure of the following form, 1 being the id number of a given subject: